errkedukke/TaskManager/README.md

 1. **Run Unit Tests**
    Use Visual Studio's Test Explorer to run unit tests.
 This verifies core logic and application behavior.

-   Every unit test is passing except one — ProcessReassignmentsAsync_ThreeUsersExist_PreviouslyAssignedUserAndAssignedUserAreExcluded, and the reason behind this is that the reassignment logic uses non-deterministic random selection, which leads to inconsistent outcomes during testing.
-In requirmenets: Every 2 minutes all tasks should be reassigned to another random user.

 2. **Run via Visual Studio (Development Mode)**
    - Set `TaskManager.API` as the startup project.
    - Run the app (F5 or Ctrl+F5).